-Based on our experience we came to recognize two main categories of Meteora visitors arriving from Athens.
+Based on our experience, we came to recognize two main categories of Meteora visitors arriving from Athens.
 The ones who have preplanned their visit here and the ones who have learned of this place after landing in Greece, the latter wishing to squeeze a hasty visit to Meteora.
 Athens, being the main transportation hub of Greece, we’ll use it as our point of origin to give tips and advice on how to better plan your visit here from the capital of Greece.

 Few tips to better plan your visit to Meteora

 Meteora is one of those rare sites that photos fail to captivate the grand scale of Meteora’s natural beauty.
 Neither photos nor a guidebook will tell you all the secrets that will make your journey here a complete travel experience.
-So make sure to plan for at least a 2 nights stay in order to better enjoy the full this amazing and out of this world place.
+So, make sure to plan for at least a 2 nights stay in order to better enjoy the full this amazing and out of this world place.

-If you are planning to rent a car and to use it for your travels around Greece it is convenient if you are planning to visit mainland sites located north of Athens.
-Meteora and the town of Kalambaka are located 340km northwest of Athens and it takes roughly 4 ½ hours to drive from Athens here at Meteora and with a small detour you can also visit the archeological site of Delphi.
-If you are planning to visit places south of Athens to Peloponnese or the Aegean islands and you wish nonetheless to visit Meteora then take our advice and avoid renting a car for your visit here.
-Its way more cost effective and hassle-free to take the morning train from Athens departing at 08:27 am, arriving here at 13:30 pm at a price of 12 to 17 Euro per person one way.
-So with less than 30 Euro a person, one can reach Meteora from Athens and back via train, in the same time you need to drive a car and having paid a fraction of the car’s cost.
-You can even book the tickets online!
-Then why not join the local tours at a cost of less than 30 Euro per person?
+If you are planning to rent a car and to use it for your travels around Greece, it is convenient if you are planning to visit mainland sites located north of Athens.
+Meteora and the town of Kalambaka are located 340km northwest of Athens and it takes roughly 4 ½ hours to drive from Athens here at Meteora and with a small detour, you can also visit the archeological site of Delphi.

 Haven’t preplanned for a Meteora visit?
 No problem!

-You are sitting comfortably on the lobby of your hotel in Athens and you are trying to figure out what to do the next day with some free time you have before taking the ferry for the Aegean islands.
+You are sitting comfortably in the lobby of your hotel in Athens and you are trying to figure out what to do the next day with some free time you have before taking the ferry for the Aegean islands.
 You pick up a guidebook of Greece from the coffee table to take some ideas and suddenly there it is!
 Photos from an amazing place called Meteora that you haven’t heard or read before.